CybersecurityForDemocracy/tiktok-library/README.md

 ## Print query without sending requests to API
-If you would like to preview the query that would be sent to the API (without actually sending a request to the API) you can use the subcommand `print-query` like so:
+If you would like to preview the query that would be sent to the API (without actually sending a request to the API) you can use the command `print-query` like so:
 ```
 $ tiktok-lib print-query --include-all-keywords cheese,butter --exclude-any-hashtags pasta,tomato --region US --region FR